EvanQuan/hover-wars/README.md

     - The round timer tracks time correctly
 - Not implemented
     - The round ends when the timer hits 0:00
+    - Once the round ends, the player with the highest score wins

 ### Sound